U.S. job growth surges, unemployment rate falls to 3.8 percent

 Inflation is running just below the Fed’s 2.0 percent target.
 The U.S. central bank increased borrowing costs in March and forecast at least two more rate hikes for this year.

 After the employment report, traders increased bets that the Fed would raise interest rates four times this year.
-U.S. Treasury yields rose to session highs and the dollar firmed slightly versus a basket of currencies.
-U.S. stock index futures were trading higher.
+U.S. Treasury yields rose and the dollar gained versus a basket of currencies.
+Stocks on Wall Street were trading higher.

 Economists polled by Reuters had forecast nonfarm payrolls increasing by 188,000 jobs last month and the unemployment rate steady at 3.9 percent.